 The Capital Runner

-Washington DC's essential weekly newsletter for runners: delivering the best routes, upcoming races, community news, and insider tips straight to your inbox.
+Washington D.C.'s news source for runners: delivering the best routes, upcoming races, community news, and insider tips straight to your inbox.

 In the bustling running scene of Washington, D.C., few groups have managed to cultivate a sense of "team" quite like the Northeast Track Club (NETC).
 Known for their high energy and inclusive atmosphere, NETC has become a staple for those looking to push their limits while building genuine friendships.